Recharge Cape Cod EV Test Drive Event

 - Understanding greenhouse gas emissions produced in Wellfleet as part of our effort for the Global Covenant of Mayors

 - We participated, in 2018, with Eastham, Truro, and Provincetown in “Outer Cape Energize“, a public outreach and education program to a) conserve energy, install solar on homes and businesses, and reduce greenhouse gas emissions.
-We are trying to rerun this program with other outer cape towns.
+We are currently planning outreach efforts ith Outer Cape Towns

 Climate Change Adaptation